 We also trial new cereals, which there is limited access to in Sweden such as durum and dinkel/spelts.
 This means we have been able to launch a bread baked on Swedish durum.

 Pågen has close and long-term cooperation with approximately 200 contracted farmers who have their fields near our mills and we therefore know exactly where the grain comes from.

 We believe it is important for Sweden to have a sustainable conventional agriculture that contributes to a vivid countryside and more jobs.

 Pågen has a few selected suppliers who live up to our terms and conditions.
 The ingredients we use should have been produced in a sustainable way.
 We follow up on this through a close dialogue and through recurring controls.
 When we develop new products we make a careful evaluation of new ingredients and their origin.

 The vast majority of our bread fulfils the requirements for labelling.
-In 2017 our “From Sweden” labelled bread exceeded the requirements by containing around 90% of Swedish ingredients.
+Our “From Sweden” labelled bread exceeded the requirements by containing around 90% of Swedish ingredients.
 Despite the extreme drought in 2018 we managed to keep the labelling on nearly all bread, even though the proportion of Swedish raw materials dropped slightly.

 We use Swedish cereal products and flour from our own mill and Swedish lingonberries for our LingonGrova bread and cold pressed rapeseed oil from Österlen in Skåne.
 We also use our own yeast and sourdough produced adjacent to the bakery.